Financial assistance for commercial and institutional buildings

 ISO 50001 Energy Management Systems Standard

-The ISO 50001 Energy Management Systems Standard is an internationally recognized voluntary standard that gives organizations a structured framework to manage energy.
+The ISO 50001 Energy Management Systems Standard is an internationally recognized voluntary standard that gives organizations a structured framework to improve energy performance by making better use of energy-intensive assets.

-To help implement ISO 50001 in commercial and institutional buildings, Natural Resources Canada (NRCan) provides financial assistance a maximum of $40,000 per building.
+To help implement ISO 50001 in commercial and institutional buildings in 2021-22, Natural Resources Canada (NRCan) provides financial assistance up to 60% of eligible costs for for-profit organizations and up to 75% of eligible costs for not-for-profit organizations to a maximum of $40,000 per facility.

 This financial assistance can be combined with other funding sources.
 When it is, NRCan may adjust its level of funding.